SwapnilGite/Movie-Mania/README.md

     https://developer.mozilla.org/

 ## Features
-   - Search for a movie by typing name in the Search Box
+   - Search for a movie by typing name in the Search Box.
-   - See trending movies/tv shows by clicking on specific trending buttons
+   - See trending movies/tv shows by clicking on specific trending buttons.
-   - Hover/click on movie poster to read overview of the movie
+   - Hover/click on movie poster to read overview of the movie.
-   - Ratings of movie/tv shows are differentiated using proper colors
+   - Ratings of movie/tv shows are differentiated using proper colors.

 ## Screenshots
+- Home Page(top)
 ![App Screenshot](ss1.png)
+- Home Page(bottom)
 ![App Screenshot](ss2.png)
+- Search results
 ![App Screenshot](ss3.png)